wasi-master/blog/website/source/_posts/how-i-learn-new-programming-languages.md

 ## You must make sure you understand what you're doing

 The common mistake I often see beginners make is that they use tutorials too much, I do agree tutorials are good for teaching a specific thing in a specific way.
 But for programming you must be creative and be able to build your own stuff too not just stuff made by others in tutorials.
-Copying code from stackoverflow is also simillar, You should not copy code you don't understand, trust me it will cause issues later down the line.
+Copying code from stackoverflow is also similar, You should not copy code you don't understand, trust me it will cause issues later down the line.

 ## General tips